 I paid full retail for this tee, one of the few times ever.
 Yes, I’m cheap.
 But I had to have it, and thought I’d never see another one.
 And I haven’t, not in years of thrift-shopping.

-The military loves t-shirts with monsters: the idea is that the average grunt is a monster of battle, a bad mofo.
+The military loves t-shirts with monsters.
+The idea is that the average grunt is a monster of battle, a bad mofo.
 It’s for morale.
 Especially since a lot of military jobs are pretty boring, if vital.
-And since enlistees are still mostly male and young, monsters appeal to them.
+And since enlistees are still mostly male and young, they like cartoon monster avatars for their way of life.
 Or the brass thinks they do.

 Anyway, the Red Horse battalions repair and upgrade forward airbases and airstrips under combat conditions.
-They’re pretty bad-ass: they got guns, they’ve got heavy equipment, they rappel down from helicopters just to build things; they do whatever the base’s PRIME BEEF unit (Prime Base Engineer Emergency Force) needs them to do.
+They’ve guns, they’ve got heavy equipment, they rappel down from helicopters just to build things; they do whatever the base’s Prime BEEF unit (Prime Base Engineer Emergency Force) needs them to do.

-This gleefully crazy tee was illustrated for Cole’s Barbecue in Santa Cruz by local “extreme” artist Jimbo Phillips.
-Jimbo is the son of skateboard/rock poster artist Jim “Screaming Blue Hand” Phillips.
+“Extreme” artist Jimbo Phillips created this gleefully crazy tee illustration for Cole’s Barbecue in Santa Cruz.
+Jimbo is the son of locl skateboard/rock poster artist Jim “Screaming Blue Hand” Phillips.

 The screaming blue hand is one of several iconic characters that Phillips Sr. came up with for Santa Cruz Skateboards in the ‘80s for the edification of the surly 13-year-old boys who are the the target demographic of the skateboard industry — as they were for Ed Roth.
 Phillips Sr. admits to Roth as an influence on his skateboard work; his son Jimbo, who grew up drawing skateboard art with Dad, names Roth as one of his personal “old masters.”

-This is another Jimbo Phillips tee from Santa Cruz for Clutch Couriers the people who run bicycle messengers around town and staple posters to wooden power poles.
-I swear you can’t see the wood for the rusty staples sometimes.
+Here’s another Jimbo Phillips tee from Santa Cruz for Clutch Couriers the people who ran bicycle messengers around town and stapled posters to wooden power poles.
+Sometimes you couldn’t see the wood for the rusty staples.

-Jimbo Phillips is a working artist, and does many tee designs, logos, and so forth for local businesses.
-Although there is no car involed, this tee meets all the Roth criteria: Giant bloodshot eyeballs?
+Although there is no car involved, the Clutch Courier tee meets all the Roth criteria: Giant bloodshot eyeballs?
 Check?
 Mouth full of big teeth?
 Check.
 Flames?
 Check.
 Generally grotesque?
 Riding a vehicle irresponsibly?
 Double Check.

-The tee above, not from Phillips, is a little different than the other Roth-type designs.
-The the horned monster “driver” is riding his car like a skateboard.
-That’s because this tee is for a skateboard shop, the Santa Cruz Boardroom.
+The tee above differs from the other Roth-type designs.
+The horned monster “driver” is riding his car like a skateboard.
+Appropriate, because this tee is for the Santa Cruz Boardroom a skateboard shop.
 More precisely, it’s for the shop’s skateboard team.

-By my best guess, the “monster” component is copied from the Hawk “Weird-ohs” plastic model kit, “Digger.”
+By my best guess, the “monster” component is inspired by the Hawk “Weird-ohs” plastic model kit, “Digger.”
 We had one around the house; my older sister bought and assembled it, which was entirely unlike her.
-I remember that she did a masterful job painting red veins on the eyeballs.
+She did a masterful job of painting red veins on the eyeballs.

 This tee from the ’80s or ’90s is a Roth riff off the fictional Church of the SubGenius and its fictional guru/cult leader J.R.
 “Bob” Dobbs.
-The Church was a parody religion whose members made fun of the beliefs of traditional religions and especially cults.
-Their holy leader “Bob” was a pipe-smoking 1950’s salesman who had somehow become the vessel of the truth about everything.
+The Church was a parody religion whose members made fun of the beliefs of traditional religions and especially the cults of the time.
+Their holy leader “Bob” was a pipe-smoking 1950’s salesman who had somehow become the vessel of truth about nearly everything.

 “No Prob!” was a “Bob” catchphrase.
-One of the artist credits on the shirt is for a Candi Strecker, a high leader of the Church with the rank of Dominatrix.
-I used to know her; in truth, she was an ex-librarian with a serious yet jaundiced interest in everyday American culture.
+The shirt is partly credited to Candi Strecker, a high leader (“Dominatrix”) of the Church.
+I used to know her; in truth, she was an ex-librarian with an afffectionte yet merciless interest in everyday American culture.
 “Bob” and Ed Roth both fall within her purview.

 If Ed Roth were still alive, he’d probably stop by the Primer Nationals car show (later succeeded by the Ventura Nationals) in Ventura, California.
 To enter, your car has to be American; it has to be older than 1968; it has to be either an old-school hot rod or a restored or customized car.

 The Primer Nationals was a bastion of what’s called Kustom Kulture: the teen-oriented custom car and hot rod culture of the ’50s and ‘60s, and the design aesthetic that went with them.
-Roth was hip deep in Kustom Kulture, both through artwork and through the design of his own custom vehicles; and this t-shirt is all outlaw and all Roth.
+Roth was hip deep in Kustom Kulture, through the custom vehicles he designed also his studio’s artwork.
+This t-shirt is all outlaw, all Kustom Kulture, and all Roth.